benbucksch/pacc/draft-bucksch-mailmaint-pacc.md

 * For OAuth2, the value is `OAuth2`.
   * With TCP, SASL `OAUTHBEARER` (current) or `XOAUTH2` (deprecated) or successors may be used.
-  * With HTTP, `Bearer` or a successor is used.
+  * With HTTP, `WWW-Authenticate: Bearer` or a successor is used.
     See RFC 6750 Section 3.
-  * The provider MUST adhere to the requirements defined in section OAuth2 in this specification.
+  * The provider MUST adhere to the requirements defined in section "OAuth2 requirements" in this specification.

 #### Multiple authentication alternatives

 The `authentication` array may contain multiple mechanisms for a single server.
+Each of them MUST work.

 The client can choose which of those to use, based on implementation support, available authentication data, and client policy.